DevExpress-Examples/richedit-for-core-how-to-integrate-a-control-into-an-asp-net-web-forms-application/Readme.md

 # RichEdit for ASP.NET Core - How to integrate a control into an ASP.NET Web Forms application

 ## Requirements
-* To use the RichEdit control in an Angular application, you need to have a [Universal, DXperience, or ASP.NET subscription](https://www.devexpress.com/buy/net/).
+* To use the RichEdit control in an ASP.NET Web Forms application, you need to have a [Universal, DXperience, or ASP.NET subscription](https://www.devexpress.com/buy/net/).
 * Versions of the devexpress npm packages should be identical (their major and minor versions should be the same).

 This example illustrates a possible way of integrating a client part of ASP.NET Core Rich Edit into an ASP.NET Web Forms application.
 This can be done as follows: